forloop11/markdown-cornell-notes/docs/streamlit-app.md

 file's header and its markdown content to disk and runs `make build` for you; the title's status pill (see above) reports success or failure.
 Download PDF (disabled until a PDF exists) downloads the current one under its actual output filename.
+A dropdown at the end of the row (30%–100%, 100% by default) scales the editor/PDF pane height below — pick a smaller value to fit both panes on a shorter screen without scrolling.

-Below that, the markdown editor (left) and the resulting PDF (right) sit side by side, matched in height so their tops and bottoms align.
+Below that, the markdown editor (left) and the resulting PDF (right) sit side by side, matched in height (per the pane-height dropdown above) so their tops and bottoms align.
 Header fields and markdown content both autosave to disk continuously as you edit — a debounce/blur from the markdown editor, immediately for header fields — rather than only on Render, so switching files or closing the tab doesn't lose unsaved work.

 At the bottom is an **Assets** expander (labeled with the current file count) that manages the `assets/` folder used for images and linked